snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 The **event specification** describes a specific implementation of an event.
 It is a narrower definition of your event than a data structure - not only do they describe the structure of the data (by attaching the relevant data structure to validate against), they also allow you to define the **right values** for fields when the event gets triggered and the entities that need to be attached.

-*NB: the event specifications are not enforced by your pipeline (for example, we don’t yet validate that the correct entities are attached to an event) - this is coming soon!*
+*NB: the event specifications are not enforced by your pipeline (for example, we don’t yet validate that the correct entities are attached to an event).*

 By adding screenshots, and descriptions to the event specification, you are also able to communicate the **semantics of the data** to those that want to analyse it.
 In this way you can ensure that the data is **represented accurately** when being used to derive insights and make decisions by the many teams using the data downstream.